PureHolisticWellness lotus logoPureHolisticWellness

 Hydration: The Often Overlooked Essential

 Staying hydrated is crucial for maintaining energy levels and overall health.
-Dehydration can lead to fatigue, difficulty concentrating, and a general sense of lethargy.
+Dehydration may contribute to fatigue, difficulty concentrating, and a general sense of lethargy.
 During menopause, it’s especially important to:

 • Drink Plenty of Water: Aim for at least eight glasses of water a day.
 If you are physically active or experiencing hot flashes, you may need more.